 *** A ’Mech must be fully repaired before it can be sold.

 Destroyed vs Truly Destroyed: A unit may be considered “destroyed” during a game, as described in the A Game of Armored Combat (AGOAC) Rulebook (see p.
 35, AGOAC).
-However, there are instances when a unit “destroyed” in terms of a particular game is not truly destroyed in terms of the Campaign.
+However, there are instances when a unit “destroyed” in terms of a particular game (e.g. by head destruction or engine destruction) is not truly destroyed in terms of the Campaign.
+‘Mechs are only truly destroyed if their Central Torso reaches 0 internal structure.
 In other words, it may be possible for a unit considered destroyed during gameplay to be returned to operational status by spending SP on repairs between tracks.

 A ’Mech is only truly destroyed when its center torso internal structure is eliminated.
 In that instance, as noted on the SP Unit Activity Cost Table, it cannot be repaired.

 A vehicle is truly destroyed if any of its locations reach 0 internal structure.
 Battle Armour and Infantry are truly destroyed if the last trooper is killed.

 All other damage sufficient to consider a unit “destroyed” during gameplay can be repaired between tracks, including a completely destroyed head location (however, in that case, a new MechWarrior will need to be hired).

 Reconfigure OmniMech – Omni-Mechs before the start of each Track, may change their OmniPods to a different configuration valid for the era.
 The new BV for that configuration must be used when calculating the force size for that Track.
 The Omni-Mech stays it the new configuration until changed again.

 Reconfigure Battle Armor – Battle Armor that has multiple weapon configurations on the same basic frame e.g. Elementals, can have their weaponry changed between tracks at no cost.